 - Patients may present with TIAs or CVEs.

-- Typical symptoms are contralateral weakness or sensory disturbance, ipsilateral blindness, and (if the dominant hemisphere is involved) dysphasia, aphasia or speech apraxia.
+- Typical symptoms are contralateral weakness or sensory disturbance, ipsilateral loss of vision, and (if the dominant hemisphere is involved) dysphasia, aphasia or speech apraxia.

-- Cognitive impairment and decline are associated with asymptomatic high-grade stenosis of the left internal carotid artery.
+- Cognitive impairment and decline may be associated with asymptomatic stenosis of the left internal carotid artery.

-- Asymptomatic patients are most often identified when a carotid bruit is heard on physical examination.
+- Asymptomatic patients may be identified when a carotid bruit is heard on physical examination or incidentally on imaging.

 - Detection of a carotid bruit is a common physical examination finding that may lead to a referral for carotid duplex ultrasound.

 - Carotid bruits are not sensitive or specific enough to confirm or exclude significant carotid stenoses.
-Lack of carotid bruits in patients with cardiovascular disease does not exclude a carotid stenosis.
+Absence of carotid bruit in patients with cardiovascular disease does not exclude a carotid stenosis.

 - A carotid 'bruit' may also be caused by a cardiac murmur transmitted to the neck or may be due to stiff, calcified or tortuous vessels in the absence of stenosis.